-In years past, fans tried to look to three weekends in 2022 that Marvel had reserved for a possible Fantastic Four release date.
+In years past, fans tried to look to three weekends in 2022 that Marvel had reserved for a possible Fantastic Four release.
 However, the studio was forced to shift around its schedule massively due to the COVID-19 pandemic.
-It’s notable that, in a video released by Marvel in May 2021 that listed release dates for nearly all Phase Four films, Fantastic Four was shown but not revealed.
+It’s notable that, in a video released by Marvel in May 2021 that listed releases for nearly all Phase Four films, Fantastic Four was shown but not revealed.
 So it’s most likely the movie will drop sometime after the latest announced film, Guardians of the Galaxy Vol. 3, on May 5, 2023.

 Is there a trailer or cast yet for Fantastic Four?

 Obviously, there are no trailers or casting announcements.
 But that hasn’t stopped fans from wildly speculating who could be filling the roles of Marvel’s first family.
 The rumors mainly focus around real-life couple John Krasinski and Emily Blunt playing Reed Richards and Sue Storm.
 However, the latter has dispelled any talk of her becoming a superhero.

 Rumors initially involved Ant-Man director Peyton Reed helming the project.
 Reed previously pitched a ‘60s-set Fantastic Four to Fox in 2003 before the studio settled on a pitch by Tim Story, which ultimately became 2005’s Fantastic Four starring Ioan Gruffud, Julian McMahon, Michael Chiklis, Jessica Alba, and Chris Evans.